 Hello!
-I am a writer, teacher, and internet researcher in the Department of Writing Studies at the University of Minnesota.
-I serve as a Graduate Instructor in the department’s undergraduate writing program, where I teach a variety of rhetoric and writing intensive courses; I serve as a Teaching Fellow with the university’s Osher Lifelong Learning Institute, where I teach social media and digital literacies courses for adult-returning and retired students; and, starting in fall 2013, I serve as a Lecturer of Writing in the Department of English and Philosophy at the University of Wisconsin-Stout, where I teach a range of writing courses.
+I am a writer, rhetorician, internet researcher, and Visiting Assistant Professor of Rhetoric in the Rhetoric Program at Hampden-Sydney College.
+Previously, I was an Assistant Professor of English in the Department of English and Foreign Languages at Hampton University.
+I am completing my dissertation in the Department of Writing Studies at the University of Minnesota, where I served as a Graduate Instructor in the department’s undergraduate writing program and taught a variety of rhetoric and writing intensive courses; While at the University of Minnesota, I also served as a Teaching Fellow with the university’s Osher Lifelong Learning Institute, where I taught social media and digital literacies courses for adult-returning and retired students.

 This space is my teaching portfolio.
 You will find collected materials I have developed, revised, and located for use in the variety of rhetoric and writing courses I teach.
 I am continually developing and reconsidering the ways in which I interact with and teach my students.

 I often write about teaching, and my work regularly appears in local and national media, including USA Today, The Huffington Post, The Minnesota Daily, Paleofuture Magazine, Inside Higher Ed, The Chronicle of Higher Education, The Conversation, and other publications.
 I frequently write about society, technology, culture, and higher education issues.

 If you have any questions or thoughts about what you find in this portfolio, please do not hesitate to contact me.